-National Heritage Area (NHA) designation begins with a grassroots, community-driven process called a "feasibility study," rather than with an application or a nomination.
+National Heritage Area (NHA) designation begins with a grassroots, community-centered process called a "feasibility study," rather than with an application or a questionnaire.
 This is an exciting process that examines a region's history and resources in depth and also provides a strong foundation for eventual success as a National Heritage Area.

 Ultimately, it is the United States Congress that designates regions of the country as National Heritage Areas.
-The National Park Service, as the federal body charged with managing the National Heritage Areas program, testifies at the request of Congress as to whether or not a region has the resources, national importance, and local financial and organizational capacity to carry out the responsibilities that come with designation.
+The National Park Service, as the federal body charged with managing the National Heritage Areas program, frequently testifies as to whether or not a region has the resources and local financial and organizational capacity to carry out the responsibilities that come with designation.